-Americans can follow simple steps to keep themselves, their personal assets, and private information safe online.
-Here are a few tips all Internet users can do to practice cybersecurity during NCSAM and throughout the year:
+Americans can follow simple steps to keep themselves, their assets, and their personal information safe online.
+Here are a few tips all Internet users can leverage to practice cybersecurity during National Cyber Security Awareness Month and throughout the year:

 - Set strong passwords and don’t share them with anyone.